 It can be nerve wracking when presenting online.
 Our team of experienced hosts and moderators will work to make it so you can give your presentation with the least amount of concern over logistics.
 We want you to worry about delivering your content, and we’ll take care of the rest.

 The Presentation Platform

-The presentation platform for this event is YouTube Live Stream.
+The presentation platform for this event is Zoom to YouTube.
 We have found this to be a solid platform, making it easy to access, record and save each presentation.
-If you haven’t used YouTube Live Stream before, we’ve got practice sessions setup a week before the conference to give you some hands-on experience.

 Promotion of the Event

 We’re good at this, if I do say so.
 We’ve got a marketing campaign setup to help promote the conference and your session starting a month and a half before the event.
 This will include your name, your presentation and anything else we can fit that will encourage people to attend your session.
 We’ll start with a concentrated opt-in email campaign and supplement it with Twitter, LinkedIn and Facebook keyword advertising for the duration of the promotion.
 We want you to get exposure on a global scale for your session.

 You won’t be left alone to “sink or swim” during your presentation.
 Your track hosts and moderators will be there to help with any technology glitches and to support you with audience involvement and participation.